matrix-org/matrix-spec-proposals/proposals/2140-terms-of-service-2.md

  * The `m.accepted_terms` section in account data

-This proposal relies on both Integration Managers and Identity Servers being able to identity users by their mxid and store the fact that a given mxid has indicated that they accept the terms given.
+This proposal relies on both Integration Managers and Identity Servers being able to identity users by their MXID and store the fact that a given MXID has indicated that they accept the terms given.
 Integration Managers already identity users in this way by authenticating them using the OpenID endpoint on the Homeserver.
 This proposal introduces the same mechanism to Identity Servers